tektoncd/pipeline/README.md

 ### v1alpha1 to v1beta1

-In the move from v1alpha1 to v1beta1 several spec fields and Tekton CRDs were updated or removed .
+In the move from v1alpha1 to v1beta1 several spec fields and Tekton CRDs were updated or removed.

 For users migrating their Tasks and Pipelines from v1alpha1 to v1beta1, check out [the spec changes and migration paths](./docs/migrating-v1alpha1-to-v1beta1.md).